ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 # Criminal Activity / Robberies Cont:

 - Criminals must not wear completely black clothing with no identifiable features while committing crimes.
-They must have at least one to three clearly distinguishable features, such as a buckle, bandana, distinct clothing item, firearm, horse, or saddle.
+They must have at least two clearly distinguishable features, such as a buckle, bandana, distinct clothing item, firearm, horse, or saddle.

 Failure to comply is a direct violation of the Voice ID rule and constitutes power-gaming, as it deliberately prevents identification, pursuit, or retaliation.
 This rule is strictly enforced, and violations will result in immediate consequences.